 The 2009 Hansen Natural Corporation Stock Incentive Plan for Non-Employee Directors (the "2009 Directors Plan") permits the granting of options, stock appreciation rights (each, an "SAR"), and other stock-based awards to purchase up to an aggregate of 1,600,000 shares of common stock of the Company to non-employee directors of the Company.
 The 2009 Directors Plan is administered by the Board of Directors.
 Each award granted under the 2009 Directors Plan will be evidenced by a written agreement and will contain the terms and conditions that the Board of Directors deems appropriate.
 The Board of Directors may grant such awards on the last business day prior to the date of the annual meeting of stockholders.
 Any award granted under the 2009 Directors Plan will vest, with respect to 100% of such award, on the last business day prior to the date of the annual meeting, in the calendar year following the calendar year in which such award is granted.
 The Board of Directors may determine the exercise price per share of the Company's common stock under each option, but such price may not be less than 100% of the closing price of the Company's common stock on the date an option is granted.
-Option grants may be made under the 2009 Directors Plan for 10 years from June 4, 2009.
-The Board of Directors may also grant SARs, independently, or in connection with an option grant.
-The Board of Directors may determine the exercise price per share of the Company's common stock under each SAR, but such price may not be less than the greater of (i) the fair market value of a share on the date the SAR is granted and (ii) the price of the related option, if the SAR is granted in connection with an option grant.
+Option grants may be made under the 2009 Directors Ray determine the exercise price per share of the Campany's common stock under each SAR, but such price may not be less than 100% of a share on the date the SAR is granted and (ii) the price of the related option, if the SAR is granted in connection with an option grant.
 Additionally, the Board of Directors may grant other stock-based awards, which include awards of shares of the Company's common stock, restricted shares of the Company's common stock, and awards that are valued based on the fair market value of shares of the Company's common stock.
 SARs and other stock-based awards are subject to the general provisions of the 2009 Directors Plan.
 The Board of Directors may amend or terminate the 2009 Directors Plan at any time.
 The 2009 Directors Plan replaced the 2005 Hansen Natural Corporation Stock Option Plan for Non-Employee Directors.